 In the effort to “reduce, reuse, and recycle”, the healthcare industry has lacked the initiative to decrease their environmental impact and carbon footprint.
 Hospitals are an especially large culprit when it comes to waste, especially when you consider these numbers:

 According to the World Health Organization (WHO), the types of healthcare waste include infectious, pathological, chemical, pharmaceutical, cytotoxic and radioactive materials.
-A small part of it is regulated by government agencies, such as the Environmental Protection Agency (EPA), Joint Commission, Occupational Safety and Health Administration (OSHA) and Drug Enforcement Administration (DEA).
+A small part of it is regulated by government agencies, such as the Environmental Protection Agency (EPA), Joint Commission, Occupational Safety and

 Hospitals and health providers play an essential role in improving the health of their communities, increasing access to healthcare services and partnering with local organizations to address prevalent health drivers.
 They also face numerous challenges in changing processes that could be improved, including waste management.